Frequently Asked Questions

 What is the average class size at St. Anne’s School?
 I think a small class is good for my child, but I’m worried she/he won’t have enough friends.

-Our average class size is 15 students, though we have a class as small as 7 and a class as large as 17.
-Our current class size policy limits the number of students in each class to 24 unless added staff (another teacher or teacher’s assistant) is part of the instructional day.
+Our average class size is 14 students, though we have a class as small as 7 and a class as large as 16.
+Our current class size policy limits the number of students in each grade to 14 in 4K and 16 K-8.

 How academically challenging is St. Anne's?